Miloud Mahfoud

-Miloud Mahfoud (born November 30, 1985 in Tiaret) is an Algerian football player.
+Miloud Mahfoud (born November 30, 1985) is an Algerian football player.
 He is currently unattached, after playing for USM El Harrach in the Algerian Ligue Professionnelle 1.

 Club career

 In the summer of 2010, Mahfoud joined USM El Harrach from MB Sidi Chami.
 On February 15, 2011, Mahfoud made his professional debut for USM El Harrach as a starter in a league game against MC Alger.
-USM El Harrach won the game 1-0.
+USM El Harrach won the game 1–0.